 Smallholdings, unlimited in size but, if above 50 acres, limited in value, could be provided under the Small Holdings and Allotments Acts 1908 to 19311, by specified local authorities for persons desiring to buy or lease them and able themselves to cultivate them properly2, the primary aim being to relieve unemployment and assist re-settling ex-servicemen.

-The Agriculture Act 1947 repealed the smallholdings provisions of the earlier Acts and introduced a new smallholdings code3, whereby specified local authorities were under a duty to provide smallholdings, limited in size, to persons with agricultural experience seeking the opportunity of becoming farmers on their
+The Agriculture Act 1947 repealed the smallholdings provisions of the earlier Acts and introduced a new smallholdings code3, whereby specified local authorities were under a duty to provide smallholdings, limited in size, to persons with agricultural experience seeking the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL